martinotecco/pc-remotecontrol-telegrambot/README.md

     <sup>(press the 'up-arrow' key on your keyboard and the command should appear in the console)</sup> <br />
     in the small window you have to click 'Change user permissions', then add your Telegram username without the '@' in the new blank field that's popped-up <br />
     close the new even smaller window (the 'Username' one) and click 'Start it' again <br />
-    your bot should has sent you a message showing: 'Bot up and running' and this is the message that informs you the remote controller is ready, but first let's do the last two steps <br />
+    your bot should has sent you a message showing: 'Bot up and running' and this is the message that informs you the remote controller is ready <br />
     now you can close the console <br />
 14. open again the console and execute the previous command <br />
     in the small window you have to click 'Options' (at the top), 'Console', 'Hide', then click 'Restart' and wait for it to re-opens <br />